IvannKurchenko/blog-telemetry/blog/1_OPENTELEMETRY.md

 Cons:
 - _Not that many natively supported Scala libraries_.
   For instance, Slick framework.
-Yes, OpenTelemetry can instrument low-level JDBC API, but in complex cases it's better to have some more high-level data.
+Yes, OpenTelemetry can instrument low-level JDBC API, but in complex cases, it's better to have some more high-level data.
 - _Some dependencies with version `1.11.0` are still in `alpha`_.
   E.g.:  [opentelemetry-sdk-extension-autoconfigure](https://mvnrepository.com/artifact/io.opentelemetry/opentelemetry-sdk-extension-autoconfigure/1.11.0-alpha)